Exhibition

 A few words about the exhibition

-Artists: Nevin Aladağ, Rada Akbar, Brook Andrew, Meris Angioletti, Katy’taya Catitu Tayassu, Paula Valero Comín, JJJJJerome Ellis, Célia Gondol, Yoshimi Futamura, Guadalupe Maravilla, Marie-Claire Messouma Manlanbien, Sara Ouhaddou, Vesna Petresin, and Charwei Tsai
+Artists: Rada Akbar, Nevin Aladağ, Brook Andrew, Meris Angioletti, Katy’taya Catitu Tayassu, Paula Valero Comín, JJJJJerome Ellis, Célia Gondol, Yoshimi Futamura, Guadalupe Maravilla, Marie-Claire Messouma Manlanbien, Sara Ouhaddou, Vesna Petresin, and Charwei Tsai

-Curated by Elena Sorokina and Simona Dvorak, with curatorial advisors Nataša Petrešin-Bachelez and the Initiative for Practices and Visions of Radical Care.
+Curatorial advisors: Nataša Petrešin-Bachelez and the Initiative for Practices and Visions of Radical Care

 Privacy Policy Summary